The white stone houses, called Trulli, with the characteristic cone shaped roofs in the Abruzzo region, Italy

 How to use a relative clause to describe the subject?

-When the subject of a sentence is modified by a relative clause (a subordinate clause that adds info about a noun or pronoun), the word order of the main clause changes so that the relative pronoun can be close to the noun it’s describing.
+When the subject of a sentence is modified by a relative clause (a that adds info about a noun or pronoun), the word order of the main clause changes so that the relative pronoun can be close to the noun it’s describing.

 We have two options to ensure that the relative clause is close to the subject: